Accounting for Payment Gateways: Shopify Payments vs Alternative Shopify Payment Methods

 Shopify payment gateway options: Shopify Payments vs. other payment processing options

-When it comes to payment options, each e-commerce business owner will have different needs based on their business and the type of customers they attract.
-Let’s look through the payment methods Shopify provides its sellers with.
+When it comes to payment options, each ecommerce business owner will have different needs based on their business and the type of customers they attract.
+Let’s look at the payment methods Shopify provides its sellers with.

 1. Shopify Payments